How do I submit comments on SEBI’s consultation papers?

 • Related Articles

-A consultation paper is a document issued by regulatory bodies—like SEBI (Securities and Exchange Board of India)—to propose new rules or changes to existing regulations.
-These papers are designed to invite public feedback, making regulatory ...
+A consultation paper is a document issued by regulatory bodies—like SEBI (Securities and Exchange Board of India)—to propose new rules or changes to existing regulations and invite public feedback.
+The goal is to make regulation more inclusive and ...

 • How Do I Update My KYC via a KRA?